StefFrustagli/sfrustagli-freelance-journalist/README.md

 * The "About" page photograph belongs to Stefania Frustagli.

 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

+* The mockup of the website was generated with [Am I Responsive?](http://ami.responsivedesign.is)

 ### Code
 As this is my first time building a website, it has been a challenging experience.
 My initial steps were largely guided by Code Institute's Love Running walkthrough.
 I would like to thank my mentor Brian Macharia for helping me with coding responsiveness for larger screens.